alamin-hossain-tech/alamin-hossain-tech/README.md

-# Hi there, This is Al-Amin Hossain, from Dhaka,Bangladesh 👋
+# Hi there, This is Al-Amin Hossain 👋

 ### About me: